oracle/node-oracledb/doc/api.md

 is read.
 Alternatively make sure the name is in `$ORACLE_HOME/network/admin/tnsnames.ora` or `/etc/tnsnames.ora`.

+If `connectString` is not specified, the empty string "" is used which indicates to connect to the local, default database.

 ### <a name="drcp"></a> 6.2 Database Resident Connection Pooling

 [Database Resident Connection Pooling](http://docs.oracle.com/database/121/ADFNS/adfns_perf_scale.htm#ADFNS228)